ringo/ringojs/README.txt

 Module Path Setup
 =================

-Helma NG loads JavaScript resources using a module loader that is compliant with the ServerJS Securable Modules proposal:
+RingoJS loads JavaScript resources using a module loader that is compliant with the ServerJS Securable Modules proposal:

     https://wiki.mozilla.org/ServerJS/Modules/SecurableModules

-Helma NG actually goes one step further and makes sure every module has its own top level scope, so modules are fully isolated from each other, providing a programming environment that resembles that of Python environment more than the one of ordinary client-side JavaScript runtime.
+RingoJS actually goes one step further and makes sure every module has its own top level scope, so modules are fully isolated from each other, providing a programming environment that resembles that of Python environment more than the one of ordinary client-side JavaScript runtime.

-Helma uses the concept of a module path to look up and load modules that is similar to the PATH environment variable used to find executables on most operating systems.
+RingoJS uses the concept of a module path to look up and load modules that is similar to the PATH environment variable used to find executables on most operating systems.
 By default, the module path consists of two entries: